 Gin distillery tours in London

 The granddaddy of London gin traces its origins back to 1829 and has been distilling on this site since 1958.
 Amazingly, London's oldest and most internationally renowned distillery is open all day, Monday to Saturday, to visitors.
-Tours last around an hour and start every 30 minutes.
-They cost £12 (G&T included).
+Tours last around an hour and a half and start every 30 minutes.
+They cost £15 (G&T included).
 Plus, there’s a particularly enlightening sniff-tour of the major botanicals that give gin its characteristic flavour.

 Despite the carpark location and the fact that this building used to be a glue factory, East London Liquor Company’s Mile End distillery is a strikingly modern place to learn all about mother’s ruin.
 Their Spirit of Gin Tour let’s you explore a little history with a G&T in hand before you get up close to their copper stills.
 Then hit the maturation room for a spirit tasting, where you’ll sample ELLC’s produce beside gins from around the world.
-Tours last an hour and a half on selected Friday and Saturday afternoons, £45 per person.
+Tours run from Thursday to Sunday, last an hour and a half and cost £35 per person.

 For those who like their gin in the fast lane, it’s time to clamber on board The Gin Journey’s ‘gini bus’.
-The chauffeur-driven evening tour led by The Gin Boss Leon Dalloway or one of his gin-ius team, takes in five bars and one distillery for £73.95, with a gin cocktail served at each location.
-Tours take place on Saturday afternoon and Wednesday evening and take place across either Bermondsey, Notting Hill and Shoreditch.
-We recommend Bermondsey, where you get to visit two distilleries in total.
+The chauffeur-driven evening tour, led by a gin-ius team, takes in five bars and one distillery for £74.62, with a gin cocktail served at each location.
+Tours take place on Saturday afternoons and take place across either Bermondsey, Soho and Shoreditch.
 Chauffeur: provided.
 Ibuprofen: BYO.

 The Ginstitute was once London’s smallest museum, but has since grown in size, moving across to the basement of Notting Hill’s ‘gin hotel’, The Distillery.
 You can enjoy three-hour sessions of history, tasting, cocktails, and blending.
 The £120 price tag buys two bottles, including the one you blend yourself, and you’ll drink four cocktails over the course of the evening.
 It's taught Monday to Thursday at 7pm, and at 2pm, 5pm and 7pm On Friday.
 There are five sessions on Saturday and two afternoon sessions on Sunday.
 That’s a whole lot of gin!

 Easily slotted in alongside a visit to Maltby Street market, Jensen’s is made at the Bermondsey Distillery and you can drop in for a tasting on market days (Saturday 10am-4pm, Sunday 11am-4pm).
 Admission is free, and you can bring in food from the market.
-If you want a proper tour, groups can email requests to gain access all areas.
+If you want a proper tour, groups can email requests to gain access all areas on Wednesdays and Thursdays.

 Sipsmith was the first of the new wave of London gin distilleries, and is still the best-known.
-The company runs tours (£25 including a G&T) at 4.30pm and 6.30pm on Monday, Tuesday and Wednesday, and at 4.30pm on Friday.
+The company runs tours (£25 including a G&T) at 6.30pm on Monday, Wednesday, and Thursday, and at 4.30pm on selected Fridays.
 Sip a G&T while listening to a little history of gin in London, then tour the stills – Prudence, Patience and Constance – and get a tutored tasting.
-For £85 you can drink deeper with the Sipsmith Sipper Club every Tuesday: after the distillery head to Charlotte Bistro for a slap-up meal.
+For £85 you can drink deeper with the Sipsmith Sipper Club every Tuesday: after the distillery head to Charlotte Bistro for a slap-up meal (with gin pairing, obvs).

 Make your own gin out east at 58 Gin’s Hackney Downs distillery.
 There’s only room for five in each class led over the course of two hours by the small batch brand’s founder.
 Settle in with a G&T before sampling three different gins to find what flavour profile most takes your fancy.
 Then select your botanicals and watch them as they work away in the still (with another gin cocktail in your hand all the while).
 You’ll have a bottle of your gin and a bottle of 58’s to take away from the day.
-Experiences are on Wednesdays and Thursdays, 6-8pm and cost £125 per person.
+Experiences are on selected Fridays at 6.30pm and on selected Saturdays at 1.30pm, and cost £120 per person.